Wintergreen Wintergreen (Nepal)

 Why Nepal and China?

-Wintergreen thrives in a cool climate with heavily forested areas.
-The plant grows wild in the foothills of the Himalaya and Yunnan province, China, making Nepal and China the sole regions of the world with endemic, wild wintergreen.
-The altitude in these sourcing areas is anywhere between 1,500 and 2,700 meters, requiring many harvesters to go up the mountain to harvest the stems and leaves of wintergreen, and then carry it down the mountain to the distillation point for distillation. doTERRA sources wintergreen from China to be used in the beloved Deep Blue product line, and from Nepal for doTERRA Wintergreen essential oil.
+These wintergreen varieties grow wild in the foothills of the Himalaya and Yunnan province, China, making Nepal and China the sole regions of the world with endemic, wild wintergreen.
+The altitude in these sourcing areas is anywhere between 1,200 and 2,700 meters, requiring many harvesters to go up the mountain to harvest the stems and leaves of wintergreen, and then carry it down the mountain to the distillation point for distillation.

 How does it work?

-Wintergreen essential oil comes from the leaves of the wintergreen plant In Nepal, wintergreen grows tall—up to 9 feet (300 cm)—in forests cared for by Community Forest User’s Groups (CFUGs).
+Wintergreen essential oil comes from the leaves of the wintergreen plant.
+In Nepal, wintergreen grows tall—up to 9 feet (300 cm)—in forests cared for by Community Forest User’s Groups (CFUGs).
 These groups steward the land, supporting harvesting that is done sustainably through rotating collection zones that protect the forest’s natural rhythm.
 In China, the plant hugs the ground, clinging to steep mountainsides where machines cannot reach.
 The mountain is restricted by seasonal closures that allow the land to rest and regenerate.

-Despite differences in terrain and local practices, the process of wintergreen harvesting and distillation is similar across both sourcing countries.
-In these remote regions, the journey of wintergreen essential oil begins with reverence for the land.
 Harvesting is done entirely by hand.
 Most of this work is carried out by women, whose strength and endurance are matched only by their deep connection to the land.
-In Nepal, they carry baskets of freshly gathered leaves—sometimes weighing over 100 pounds (62 kg)—secured with a strap across their foreheads.
+In Nepal, they carry baskets of freshly gathered leaves—sometimes weighing up to 100 pounds (62 kg)—secured with a strap across their foreheads.
+Upon arrival at micro-distilleries, they are paid cash based on the weight brought in their baskets.
 For Chinese harvesters, the baskets can weigh over 50 pounds (30 kg).
 In China, farmers carefully preserve the roots as they harvest, allowing the plant to continue to grow year after year.
 For many, this work provides vital income during the agricultural off-season.

 The journey doesn’t end with the harvest.
 In both countries, small-scale distilleries are nestled close to the forests, reducing the burden of transporting heavy loads across rugged terrain.
 In Nepal, this is where harvesters pass their bounty to local distillers.
-The leaves are soaked overnight in warm water, then steam distilled for at least 14 hours.
-In China, stainless steel stills are used to preserve the oil’s clarity, and the yield is about 0.7%.
-After distillation, the oil must still travel winding mountain roads to reach the factory for mixing and stirring.
+The leaves are soaked overnight in warm water to

-A remarkable trait of wintergreen essential oil is that it is heavier than water.
-After distillation, it settles beneath the surface—hidden, like a treasure, waiting to be drawn out.
 This oil is more than a product.
 It is the result of generations of knowledge, the tenacity of mountain communities, and a deep respect for nature’s pace.
 Whether from the forests of Nepal or the peaks of China, wintergreen essential oil is a gift—wild, powerful, and profoundly human in its making.

-Co-Impact Sourcing® Story
+Co-Impact Story

 Building Supplier Capacity in Nepal